 Sifrol is used to treat the symptoms of Parkinson's disease and Restless Legs Syndrome (RLS).

-a lack of dopamine, a naturally occurring chemical produced by certain brain cells.
-Dopamine relays messages in the part of
+by a lack of dopamine, a naturally occurring chemical produced by certain brain cells.
+Dopamine relays messages in the part

 RESTLESS LEGS SYNDROME (RLS)